OmarMiniesy/Notes/Windows/File System.md

 The `C:\Windows\System32` folder is essential, as it holds the files necessary for the Operating System to function.

+##### Data Streams

+A data stream is a sequence of bytes that stores the file data.
+- Files have at least one data stream, the unnamed one, which has the main file content.
+Sometimes called `$DATA`

+There are also *Alternate Data Streams (ADS)* which are named data streams that can store additional information for the file, such as metadata.
+- ADS are not visible through the Windows Explorer, and they are used to store keywords, user information, thumbnails, and small executable files.
+- There are utilities that allow for the viewing this metadata in the ADS.
+- These have been used by [[Malware]] to hide data

+> Using the syntax `<file-name>:<stream-name>` allows reading and writing to the stream called `stream-name` of the file called `<file-name>`.

 ---
 ### MAC(b) Times in NTFS